 - Share royalties with publisher, in most cases, which can drastically minimize the return on your investment

-- Responsibility of book marketing planning and execution, in most cases
+- Responsibility of book marketing planning and execution, in most cases, is the author’s responsibility

 Pros of Self-Publishing: